OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `(` *type1*`,` *type2*`,` ... `)`

-> a tuple, consisting of zero or more ordered, typed fields (a compound type)
+> A tuple, consisting of zero or more ordered, typed fields.

 `[` *size* `]` *type*

-> a fixed-size array of values, all of the same type; *size* must be a constant unsigned integer (a compound type)
+> A fixed-size array of values, all of the same type; *size* must be a constant unsigned integer (a compound type)

 `[]` *type*